JostTim/CV_projects/labprojects/head_implant/main.md

 <p style="text-align : center; text-decoration: underline;">Photograph of the implant held in the headpost</p>

-Moreover, to perform certain types of cortical fluorescence imaging requiring dyes, one needs to be able to perform staining prior to experiment.
-For this reason, the implant features opened sides, as can be seen in the image above.

-One the figure below, you can see a cut-view of the implant components and a schematic representing how the elements sit onto the cortex in experimental conditions.
+One the figure below, you can see a section-view of the implant components and a schematic representing how the elements sits onto the cortex during experimental conditions.